After the election, we need more bridge builders and fewer slick marketeers…

 Far from trying to convince unionists to support a new Ireland a sustained campaign of sneering and denigrating abuse have been directed at the via both social media and mainstream media.
 Unionists are constantly being told they are stupid, uneducated, disorganised, wrong headed and invariably sectarian.

-He was applauded hugely by the audience for an act of both courage, decency and generosity in telling them what they needed to know in order to make their project successful rather than telling them (as many already have) what they wanted to hear.
+He was applauded hugely by the audience for an act of courage, decency and generosity in telling them what they needed to know in order to make their project successful rather than telling them (as many already have) what they wanted to hear.

 The Once-ler in Dr Seuss’s book sells a marketing dream of something “that-all-people-need”.
-Ultimately he destroys a whole community’s means of living up until they finally realise that that dream is not only empty but also slowly killing them.
+Ultimately he destroys a whole community’s means of living up until they finally realise that his dream (not theirs) is not only empty but slowly killing them.

 Co-operation is the glue that holds the key to a shared future…